vs1rr/extinction_or_evolution/README.md

 # Domain Specificity Benchmark

-This anonymised repository accompanies our submission to ACL ARR 2025 (February) for the paper : "Extinction or Evolution?
-An Evaluation Framework for Linguistic Nuance, Historical Variation, and Domain-Specificity in the age of LLMs"
+Anonymised Code for Paper submitted to ACL ARR 2025 (February)

 ## Table of Contents